MarcinMoskala/marcinmoskala.github.io/_posts/2017-05-31-what-i-hate-in-kotlin.md

 # Isolationism

-There are multiple Kotlin extensions to any object (like let, apply, run, also, to, takeIf, ...), and I see lot's of creativity in their usege.
+There are multiple Kotlin extensions to any object (like let, apply, run, also, to, takeIf, ...), and I see lot's of creativity in their usage.
 In Kotlin, you can replace this definition:

 ```kotlin
 val list = if(student != null) {